-If you are planning to have a picnic here, there is a solitary picnic table at the falls that gets occupied early in the day.
-There are several tables and open
+If you are planning to have a picnic here, there was a solitary picnic table at the falls which may or may not still be there.

 Your Seasonal Guide: